 Lyme disease, one of the most common types of vector-borne diseases in the U.S., has recently made an early appearance in the East Coast, the main reason is suspected to be climatic changes.

-Dr. John Aucott, the director of the Johns Hopkins Rheumatology Lyme Disease Research Centre in Balitmore, considers June and July as the basic time for the arrival of the Lyme disease.
-During this time window, the ticks which are still at an undeveloped stage, have the ability to move from one wild host such as a deer or a mouse, to dogs and humans.
+Dr. John Aucott, the director of the Johns Hopkins Rheumatology Lyme Disease Research Center in Balitmore, considers June and July as the basic time for the arrival of Lyme disease.
+During this time window, the ticks, which are still at an undeveloped stage, have the ability to move from one wild host, such as a deer or a mouse, to dogs and humans.

 Even though a dog is not instrumental in transmitting this disease, the ticks on the animal play a pivotal role in this process.

-According to the Centers for Disease Control and Prevention (CDC), in 2015, around 28,000 confirmed cases of the disease were reported.
-However, according to the CDC, the exact numbers are estimated to be 300,000 cases every year, since most of the times the cases goes unreported.
+According to the Centers for Disease Control and Prevention, in 2015, around 28,000 confirmed cases of the disease were reported.
+However, according to the CDC, the exact number may be close to 300,000 cases every year, since most of the times the cases goes unreported.

 Lyme disease occurrence is commonly seen in places like Connecticut, Maine, Pennsylvania, New York, and Minnesota, to name few of the 14 states affected mostly by the illness.

 Sudden Climatic Variations To Blame

 The increase in Lyme disease is linked to climatic variations as rising temperatures are known to be one of the strongest reasons behind the reproduction of mice.
 These creatures are the home for the Borrelia burgdoferi carrying the disease, as well as the tick which spreads the infections to the humans.

-Warm weather basically contributes to the increase in the number of mice, which carry the bacteria and ticks that cause the infectious disease.
+Warm weather basically contributes to the increase in the number of mice, which carry the bacteria and ticks which causes the infectious disease.
 Felicia Keesing of Bard College and Risk Ostfeld of the Carry Institute of Ecosystems Studies pointed out that warm weathers are known to attract mice.

 A 2015 research by the John Hopkins researchers and the National Center for Atmospheric Research forecasts that the onset of the season for Lyme disease, which is usually from April to end June, could get preponed two weeks by 2065 and nearly half a week in 2025.

 Risky Season This Year?